larry-athey/climate-czar/Combo Hub v2 Web API.md

 `-s` tells curl run silently and not output download progress<br>
 `-m 5` tells curl to time out the connection attempt after 5 seconds<br>
 `--http0.9` tells curl to use a pre version 1.0 HTTP call for compatibility safety<br>

+**/hub-id/device-name** - Returns the device name of the selected hub.

+**/hub-id/humidity** - Returns the humidity level detected at the selected hub.